Welcome to the FEMA Disaster Assistance Team!

 - What can I expect from the training program?

 Your first full day as a Maximus employee will be spent setting up your equipment and going through onboarding activities.
-Your second day will be spent completing FEMA security and privacy compliance trainings — you must complete, pass and sign and submit completion certificates for ALL of these compliances trainings in order to move onto FEMA live training.
+Your second day will be spent completing FEMA security and privacy compliance trainings — you must complete, pass, and sign and submit completion certificates for ALL these compliances trainings in order to move onto FEMA live training.

 - What is the job like?